 Competition Details and Deadlines

 The M4 Preliminary Rounds are conducted each January while the M4 finals are held in February.
-Awards are $1,000 for the first place winner, $750 for the second place winner, $500 for the third place winner, $500 for the fourth place winner, and $500 for the People's Choice winner (selected by the audience).
+Awards are $1,000 for the first place winner, $750 for the second place winner, $500 for the third place winner, and $500 for the People's Choice winner (selected by the audience).

 - A master's student with at least 18 hours of graduate coursework earned toward the degree.